jamie2210/CI_MS3_RR/TESTING.md

 </details>
 <br>

-16. I want the user to be able to contact me shold they have any questions.
+16. I want the user to be able to contact me should they have any questions.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|